 HTF-assisted rental units will be rent-restricted at the 30% rent restriction throughout the affordability period to ensure that the units are affordable to extremely low-income households.
-Please refer to the most recent HTF rent limits.
-The 2016 rent limits for Indiana (effective 7/1/16) can be found on HUD's website at https://www.hudexchange.info/resource/reportmanagement/published/HTF_RentLimits_State_IN_201 6.pdf
+Please refer to the most recent HOME rent limits, which can be found on IHCDA's website under RED Notices.